-It’s the vegetarian sister of gelatine and the perfect chilled summer dessert.
+Agar is the vegetarian sister of gelatine and can be used for the perfect chilled summer dessert.
 Great for the holidays or even as a cooling refreshing breakfast or brunch dish.
-Agar agar is a sea vegetable gelatine and contains proteins, polysaccharides, minerals, and vitamins.
+Agar is a sea vegetable gelatine and contains proteins, polysaccharides, minerals, and vitamins.

 - Pureé the mango pieces to a smooth pulp.
 Set aside.